Home

 Program image

-Leaving England for the New World, the Pilgrims sailed across the ocean on their small ship the Mayflower.
-Join us in learning about life on board the Mayflower and how the ship moved.
-Students will also explore Pilgrim life in America and what inspired them to celebrate the first Thanksgiving.
-Throughout the program, student will make a story bracelet so they will be able to tell other about the pilgrims and the history of this holiday.
+Leaving England for the New World, the Pilgrims sailed across the ocean on their small ship, the Mayflower.
+Join us in learning about life on board the Mayflower and its journey across the Atlantic.
+Students will learn about the Pilgrims and their life in America, what inspired them to celebrate the first Thanksgiving, and how the Wampanoag people were essential to their survival.
+Students will have an opportunity to make a story bracelet inspired by Wampanoag wampum belts, so they will be able to tell others about the Thanksgiving story.

 Program Rating